cferdinandi/vanilla-js-guides/content/guides/state-based-ui.md

 ## What you'll learn

-- How to render dynamic content into the DOM.
+- What _state_ is in JavaScript.
+- What _state-based UI_ is, and when and why you might use it.
-- How to detect changes to your data and selectively update content.
+- How to create simple state-based UI components.
+- What _data reactivity_ is.
+- Different approaches for making data reactive.
-- How to listen for user interactions and behaviors.
+- How to improve UI rendering performance with state-based UI and data reactivity.
+- What DOM diffing is, how it works, and why it's important.
+- What the virtual DOM is, and whether or not it's necessary.
-- How to manage state and data reactivity.
+- How to reduce your risk of cross-site scripting (XSS) attacks.
-- How to handle URL routing with single page apps.
-- How to put it all together and write a working web app with vanilla JavaScript.

 {{<guide-formats>}}